-Do you find yourself asking, “Why don’t I have service?”
+Do you find yourself asking, “Why is my cell service suddenly so bad?”
 One day you’ll have no problems getting calls, and the next, you’re dropping them left and right.
-You're not alone—start understanding the top reasons why your cell phone service suddenly goes bad.
+You're not alone—start understanding what causes bad cell phone reception.
 You may struggle to find good cell service because of your location, but the cause could also be something temporary like the weather.

 Problems With Your Service Provider

 One of the first avenues to explore is your service provider.
 Think about how often you drop calls or try researching to see if others are having the same issue as you.

 Different building materials and natural barriers often cause a signal to go bad.
 Dense forests, hills, and even weather patterns are among the top reasons why your cell phone service suddenly goes bad.
 If you’re driving through the mountains or a forest, you may lose signal because certain geographical features absorb geographic signal.

 Additionally, building materials such as brick and concrete usually block your phone’s signal.
 This is one reason why you often lose service when entering a parking garage or other concrete structure.

 The more people using their phones in a given area, the more traffic there is.
 And with increased digital traffic comes slower speeds.
 Each phone is competing to pull the best signal, which is why your signal may be lower in such scenarios.

 Hold your phone the right way to ensure you don't block the internal antenna.
 By holding your phone sideways, you may unintentionally block the antenna.
 Likewise, a poorly constructed or overly thick case could block the internal antenna and limit your signal.